msharp16/Portfolio/README.md

 This is my official Data Science Projects Portfolio.
 Here you will find a conglomeration of DS projects that I have worked on and poured my heart &amp; soul into.
 Enjoy!

-"This profile serves as an archive of my academic and foundational research projects (2017–2022).
-My recent work (2022–Present) has been focused on proprietary enterprise data infrastructure, governance, and ML modeling within private organizations."
+_This profile serves as an archive of my academic and foundational research projects (2020–2022).
+My recent work (2022–Present) has been focused on proprietary enterprise data infrastructure, governance, and ML modeling within private organizations.
+Since finishing my Master’s, my technical output has been entirely dedicated to solving high-stakes challenges within my organizations.
+I’ve shifted from 'learning the tools' via personal projects to 'deploying the tools' at scale in enterprise environments where the code is proprietary._

 The projects you will find here include:
 1. ADHD Outcomes: Assessing Demographics and Comorbidity with Tourette Syndrome